-Black and White Party
+Host a Black and White Bash

 Make like Truman Capote and host your own black and white masquerade ball—or, at least, a dinner party.
-Ask guests to don their best black or white formal attire, masks preferred, for an elegant soiree at your home.
-Hire a chef or caterer to handle the food and a bartender to keep the Champagne flowing.
-Bonus points for building a Champagne tower.
+Ask guests to don their best black or white formal attire, masks preferred, for an elegant soirée at your home.
+Hire a chef or caterer to handle the food and a bartender to keep the Champagne flowing; bonus points for building a Champagne tower.
 It will be a night none of your gals will forget, just like the guests of the famed 1966 party.

 Move over, Taco Tuesdays.
 For the bride with an affinity for tacos, tequila, and all the guac (ie. all of us), throw a fiesta complete with colorful papel picados and a mariachi band.
 A margarita bar is a necessity, as is a selection of spicy salsas for dipping chips.
-You can throw this party inside or out, making it flexible in case of inclement weather, and well, does anyone not like a taco theme?
+You can have this party inside or out, making it flexible in case of inclement weather, and well, does anyone not like a taco theme?

 Nothing goes better with brunch foods than mimosas.
 Put a spin on standard OJ and prosecco by offering a lineup of fruit juices, including grapefruit, cranberry, and pear, along with brut bubbles and festive garnishes such as strawberries, herbs, and edible flowers.
 If you’ve got a sweet tooth, try something like Fluffpop, gold-flecked cotton candy you can place on top of a glass of bubbles.
 Talk about a party in a glass.